machalvan/VAR/README.md

 -   WHL: Branches the code reading to after the corresponding END command, if the following variable evaluates to 0.
 -   END: End of while loop.
 Branches the code reading back to the corresponding WHL command.
 -   INC: Increments a variable.
--   DEC: Decrements a variable
+-   DEC: Decrements a variable.

 ### VAR